Ken2ie/Predictive-Analytics-for-Customer-Churn-using-AWS/README.md

-# Project 1: Predictive Analytics for Customer Churn with AWS
+# Project: Predictive Analytics for Customer Churn with AWS

-This project focuses on predicting customer churn using AWS tools for handling big data.
+## Overview

+This project demonstrates the application of AWS services to predict customer churn, a critical task for businesses aiming to retain customers.
+It showcases a workflow encompassing data storage, processing, exploration, visualization, machine learning model training, and deployment as an API using AWS tools.

 ## Steps and AWS Tools Used:

-1. **Data Storage:** Store data in Amazon S3.
+1. **Data Storage:** Amazon S3
-2. **Data Processing:** Use AWS Glue for ETL.
+2. **Data Processing:** AWS Glue
-3. **Data Exploration and Visualization:** Utilize Amazon Athena and Amazon QuickSight.
+3. **Data Exploration and Visualization:** Amazon Athena, Amazon QuickSight
-4. **Machine Learning:** Build, train, and deploy the model with Amazon SageMaker.
+4. **Machine Learning:** Amazon SageMaker
-5. **Deployment:** Deploy the model as an API using Amazon SageMaker.
+5. **Deployment:** Amazon SageMaker

-## Step-by-Step Implementation
+## Implementation Steps

 1. **Data Storage with Amazon S3:**
-   - Upload your churn dataset to an S3 bucket using the AWS CLI.
+   - Upload the churn dataset to an S3 bucket.

 2. **Data Processing with AWS Glue:**
-   - Create an AWS Glue job to clean and preprocess the data.
+   - Utilize AWS Glue to clean and preprocess the data.

 3. **Data Exploration and Visualization:**
    - Query the data in S3 using Amazon Athena.